dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Active Directory (AAD).md

 Requires Premium P2
 Allows users to elevate there permissions to a different role for a fixed period when a certain condition is meet
 Allows active assignment (Valid for a fixed time) or eligible assignment (Have to elevate)
-Not used for [Application Identity Types](Application%20Identity%20Types.md) i.e. Service Prinipals
+Not used for [Application Identity Types](Application%20Identity%20Types.md) i.e. Service Principals

+### Azure AD App Manifest

+It is the definition of the application object in the AD Identity Platform
+It contains all the configuration related to authentication and authorization

+---